-Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Do you know a nursery rhyme?
-How Do We Celebrate?
+Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Do you know a r nursery rhyme?
 Wha t is a farm?
 How doe s it grow?
+How Do We Celebrate?
 Where are we going?
 Are you ready for big school?
-Chronology Do you know a reason by the past and through the following texts PEEPO! - Allan Ahlberg In every house on every stree Disciplinary knowledge How Do We How Do We How Do We How Do We Learns that they have simile that connect them to, and do others Recognises and describes family and disciplinates and pets In pretend play, imitates and events from own family and other familiar people and other famil nursery rhyme?
-Celebrate? irth Matters larities and differences istinguish them from, special times or events for liate family and relations veryday actions and cultural background. as of themselves and ojects. people developed in Autumn term: et - Jess Hitchman.
-What Where Understanding the world: •Learns that they have sin connect them to, and distinution of the world: •Has a sense of own immersion of the world: •Shows interest in different indoors and outdoors. •Is interested in photografamiliar people and object: Knowledge of the past and following texts in Spring to Lost in the toy museum - In the house that once was - Disciplinary knowledge •To understand yesterday happen. •Find information about of transports and places. •Recognise and describe for the world: t is a farm? are we going?
+Chronology Do you know a reason by the past and through the following texts Do you know a reason by the past and through the following texts Disciplinary knowledge Disciplinar Celebrate?
+Celebrate?
+Sirth Matters Iarities and differences istinguish them from, special times or events for diate family and relations veryday actions and cultural background. hs of themselves and ojects. people developed in Autumn term: What Where Understanding the world: Learns that they have sir connect them to, and disti Has a sense of own immeter of shows interest in different indoors and outdoors.
+Is interested in photograf familiar people and object.
+Knowledge of the past and following texts in Spring to Lost in the toy museum - In the house that once was - Disciplinary knowledge To understand yesterday happen.
+Find information about the transports and places.
+Recognise and describe for the sorter of the sort t is a farm? are we going?
 Birth Matters nilarities and differences that nguish them from, others ediate family and relations and pets nt occupations and ways of life ons of themselves and other is.
 If people developed through the erm: David Lucas Julie Fogliano happened and tomorrow will ifferent locations, modes of eatures of different locations.
-How doe Are you ready Understanding the world: E Show interest in the lives them.
-Remembers and talks abo own experience.
+How doe Are you ready Understanding the world: Each of Show interest in the lives them.
+Remembers and talks about own experience.
 Recognises and describes family and friends.
 Knows some of the things Is interested in photograp familiar people and objects.
-Knowledge of the past and the following texts in Summad - Benji Davies The Growing Story - Ruth K The King's Crown - Rose Co Disciplinary knowledge Know how to visually reprimeline. s it grow? for big school?
-Birth Matters of people who are familiar to ut significant events of their special times or events for that make them unique. hs of themselves and other people developed through ner term: rauss bden esent their day using a visual Characteristic features photos, haircuts etc).
-To understand the concep t of next and know when Identify objects that areIdentify what is the same Recount an event that hasIdentify through visuals he • • Change something is finished.
-Talk about what they can see Know and talk about who see in images of the past .
-Know and talk about wid over time (plants, animals, people etc). s in the natural world around Enquiry their family. ives in their flouse, willo is ●Understand that the King
+Knowledge of the past and the following texts in Summade Benji Davies The Growing Story - Ruth K The King's Crown - Rose Co Disciplinary knowledge Know how to visually representimeline. for big school?
+Birth Matters of people who are familiar to out significant events of their special times or events for that make them unique. ths of themselves and other people developed through mer term: rauss bden features photos, haircuts etc).To understand the concep t of next and know when Identify objects that areIdentify what is the same Recount an event that hasIdentify through visuals h • • Change something is finished.
+Talk about what they can something and talk about who see in images of the past .
+Know and talk about wid over time (plants, animals, people etc). s in the natural world around Enquiry their family. , ●Understand that the King